-Alice Henneman, MS, RD, UNL Extension in Lancaster County
+Questions or comments?
+Email Alice Henneman, MS, RDN, Nebraska Extension in Lancaster County

 "Limited and not conclusive scientific evidence suggests that eating about 2 tablespoons (23 grams) of olive oil daily may reduce the risk of coronary heart disease due to the monounsaturated fat in olive oil.
-To achieve this possible benefit, olive oil is to replace a similar amount of saturated fat and not increase the total number of calories you eat in a day."~ Food & Drug Administration qualified health claim for olive oil.
+To achieve this possible benefit, olive oil is to replace a similar amount of saturated fat and not increase the total number of calories you eat in a day."~ Food & Drug Administration's qualified health claim for olive oil.

-Here's how to make a basic olive oil dressing using the guidelines for a classic French vinaigrette.
+Here's how to make a basic olive oil dressing using the general guidelines for a classic French vinaigrette:

-- A classic French vinaigrette is typically 3 to 4 parts oil (usually extra virgin olive oil) and 1 part acid (frequently red wine vinegar).
+A classic French vinaigrette is typically 3 to 4 parts oil (usually extra virgin olive oil) and 1 part acid (frequently red wine vinegar).

-- Seasonings include salt, pepper (freshly ground) and often Dijon mustard and/or garlic.
+Seasonings include salt, pepper (freshly ground) and often Dijon mustard and/or garlic.

-You may be able to use less oil and more acid ingredient if you use one of the following in your dressing:
+Start experimenting by beginning with 3 parts oil to 1 part vinegar or citrus juice.
+You may be able to use less oil and more acid ingredient if you use one of the following vinegars in your dressing:

-- rice vinegar;
+- rice vinegar

-- white wine vinegar;
+- white wine vinegar

-- raspberry, blueberry or other fruit vinegar;
+- raspberry, blueberry or other fruit vinegar

-- champagne vinegar;
+- champagne vinegar or

-- lemon, lime or orange juice. *see recipe for Turkey Salad with Orange Vinaigrette
+- lemon, lime or orange juice

 Note: While lime and lemon juice can stand alone in salad dressings, you'll get more flavor by combining orange juice with vinegar.
 Joy of Cooking (Simon & Schuster Inc., 1997) recommends distilled white vinegar is best used in pickling, not salad dressings.